nephoseu/LapAroundGitHubCopilotHandson2CouchesGuide/prompts.md

 database.py
 -----------
-Create a python database class for managing SQLite in memory database operations.
+Create a python database class for managing PostgreSQL database.
-Class should have method which are wrapper around cursor methods
+Class should have method which are wrapper psypq2 connection.
+In consturctor class should get connection string to database Ensure that execute method uses with block to let object be context manager.
+Make sure to implement __enter__ and __exit__ method.
+In enter method call the self connect method.

 ---------
 user.py users

-"Create a Python Database class for managing SQLite in memory database operations.
 User table should have these properties: id (string | UUID): Unique identifier for the user. username (string, required, unique): Chosen username. name (string, optional): The user’s real name.